StackExchange/dnscontrol/documentation/language-reference/domain-modifiers/TXT.md

   "modifiers...": RecordModifier[]
 ---

-`TXT` adds an `TXT` record To a domain.
+`TXT` adds a [Text record](https://www.rfc-editor.org/rfc/rfc1035) to a domain.
 The name should be the relative label for the record.
 Use `@` for the domain apex.

 The contents is either a single or multiple strings.
 To